top of page

 Participants must be bilingual in English and at least one other language and proof of proficiency in both languages is required to enroll in the class.
 Proof of proficiency can be copies of any one of the following documents a high school diploma or equivalent or university college degree from a school using the assessed language or languages.

-Five years of verified professional experience.
-Working in the languages being assessed.
+Five years of verified professional experience working in the languages being assessed.
 State or federal court interpreter certification.
 And lastly, oral language exam results with scores equivalent to ACTFL advanced mid-level or an ILR level 2.

 Will I Receive a Certificate or a Certification?
 What's the Difference?